 HM Land Registry do a fantastic job.
 Over 85% of land and property in England and Wales is now registered with HM Land Registry.
 Much of the land owned by the Crown, the aristocracy, and the Church has not been registered, because it has never been sold, which is one of the main triggers for compulsory registration.

 Some people think that unregistered land isn’t owned by anyone or refer to it as ‘no man’s land’.
 But this isn’t right.
 In England and Wales, all land is owned by somebody, even if the legal owner can’t be identified.

 HM Land Registry is aiming to achieve comprehensive registration by 2030 so a little time away.
 Just because the freehold ownership is not registered, it doesn’t mean you cannot find out information about the land, property and even ownership through other sources, such as planning application history.

 At Nimbus Maps we know that all too often a key piece of a puzzle can be a parcel of unregistered land which can not only delay matters but can also be infuriating.

 But what is the solution?

-We are certain we are the only online resource to provide this anywhere in the country.
-In both the Nimbus Maps Essentials and Nimbus Maps Elite platform, you will now notice orange pins which represents Unregistered Land and yellow pins which represent Unregistered Land with planning.
+We are the only online resource to provide this anywhere in the country.
+In both the Nimbus Maps Essentials and Nimbus Maps Elite platform, you will now notice orange pins which represent Unregistered Land and yellow pins which represent Unregistered Land with planning.
 Another innovate solution from Nimbus Maps to help the property industry be more productive.